dolphinnext/rnaseq/docs/usage.md

 If you have any questions or issues please send us a message on [`Slack`](https://nf-core-invite.herokuapp.com/).

-## AWS Batch specific parameters
-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
-Please use the `-awsbatch` profile and then specify all of the following parameters.
-### `--awsqueue`
-The JobQueue that you intend to use on AWS Batch.
-### `--awsregion`
-The AWS region to run your job in.
-Default is set to `eu-west-1` but can be adjusted to your needs.

-Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

 ## Other command line parameters

 ### `--outdir`
 The output directory where the results will be saved.

-### `--email`
-Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

-### `-name`
-Name for the pipeline run.
-If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).

-**NB:** Single hyphen (core Nextflow option)

 ### `-resume`
 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.